 The Nyanga pipes are from Mozambique.
 This is probably the most rare and incredible-sounding music Rob has ever encountered.

-The Ensemble is made up of 9 different parts up the octave, each part is a four pipe panpipes, and the same pipes down the octave.
-That's 18 pipes.
-The high pipes I also have another set of.
-Plus there's a women's choir of 2 parts.
-So singing is involved.
+The Ensemble is made up of 9 different parts up the octave, and down the octave.
+You sing and blow the pipes at the same time.
+There is also a two-part choir.
 The Ensemble comes together in perfect polyphony creating a happy and uplifting cadence that goes round and round, with regular pauses for the MC.
 But it's not just the interesting sound of panpipes: Nyanga is an energetic dance with many possible dance steps.
-The MC will call the steps.
+The MC calls the dance steps.